day8/re-frame/docs/api-intro.md

   - `trim-v`
   - `debug`

+Global interceptors can be useful:

+  - register then via `reg-global-interceptors`
-Install global interceptors via `reg-global-interceptors` and remove them via `clear-global-interceptor`.
+  - rarely, remove them via `clear-global-interceptor`

 And, when writing event handlers you might want to use the **builtin effects**.
 These are supplied on their own page - see navigation on the left.